google-marketing-solutions/creative-mango/README.md

 8. About uploading YouTube video via YouTube API

-    *   Ask your Google support to help you increase the YouTube API quota.
+    *   You might want to raise YouTube API quota.
 Default is 6 videos per day.
     *   You will need to be add as YouTube `Channel managers` to upload videos.
-    *   You should see a pop window asking you to grant the access to your YouTube channel.
-You will only need to grant the access once.
-After you grant the access, you should find 'yt_token.json' generated in same folder.
-Don't move 'yt_token.json' as it will be used in 'youtube_api.py'.
-If you choose the wrong channel, you can delete 'yt_token.json' and rerun step 6.

 **NOTE**: This is not an officially supported Google product.